MetPX/sarracenia/doc/sr_post.7.rst

 as is provided by many free brokers, such as rabbitmq, often referred to as 0.8, but 0.9 and post 0.9 brokers are also likely to inter-operate well.

-In AMQP, many different actors can define communication parameters.
-To create a clearer security model, sarracenia constrains AMQP: sr_post clients are not permitted to declare Exchanges.
-All clients are expected to use existing exchanges which have been declared by broker administrators.
-Client permissions are limited to creating queues for their own use, using agreed upon naming schemes.
-Queue for client: qc_<user>.????
+In AMQP, many different actors can define communication parameters.  in RabbitMQ (the initial broker used), permissions are assigned using regular expressions.
+So a permission model where AMQP users can define and use *their* exchanges and queues is enforced by a naming convention easily mapped to regular expressions (all such resources include the username near the beginning.)
+Exchanges begin with: xs_<user>_.
+Queue names begin with: q_<user>_.

 ..
 NOTE::
    FIXME: other connection parameters: persistence, etc..